 Q: What are the symptoms of vitamin B12 deficiency?
 A: Symptoms of vitamin B12 deficiency can include fatigue, weakness, pale skin, shortness of breath, numbness or tingling in the hands and feet, difficulty walking, memory problems, and mood changes.
 If left untreated, vitamin B12 deficiency can lead to irreversible neurological damage.

 Q: Is it possible to overdose on B vitamins?
 A: Because B vitamins are water-soluble, the body typically excretes excess amounts through urine, making it less likely to overdose compared to fat-soluble vitamins.
-However, taking very high doses of individual B vitamins can sometimes lead to adverse effects, such as skin flushing (niacin), nerve damage (pyridoxine), and digestive issues.
+Even so, taking very high doses of individual B vitamins can sometimes lead to adverse effects, such as skin flushing (niacin), nerve damage (pyridoxine), and digestive issues.

 Q: How do I know if I should take a B complex supplement or just vitamin B12?
 A: If you suspect you have a B vitamin deficiency, it's best to consult with a healthcare provider to determine which B vitamins you may be lacking.
 They can perform blood tests to measure your B vitamin levels and recommend the appropriate course of treatment.
 If you're only deficient in vitamin B12, a vitamin B12 supplement may be sufficient.
-However, if you're deficient in multiple B vitamins, a B complex supplement may be more appropriate.
+That said, if you're deficient in multiple B vitamins, a B complex supplement may be more appropriate.

 Conclusion